 An installation for the handling of radioactive material consists of the radioactive sources and the relevant components and assemblies, devices and accommodation which are necessary for their conventional use.
-Austria has no separate definition for the term nuclear installation.

 Among the prerequisites for granting a license for facility like this, the protection of human health and the environment as well as the operator's aptitude for meeting all the requirements must be demonstrated.